5 Ways Smart Cities Are Leveraging Technology for Waste Management

 The average garbage truck gets about three miles per gallon of diesel fuel, emitting about the same amount of carbon as 20 homes.
 Cutting down on gas use is great for the climate, and waste-level sensors can accomplish this.

-In order to reduce how much trash ends up in landfills, cities use waste-to-energy processes.
-This changes solid waste into fuel, reducing emissions created by burning fossil fuels.
-Companies performing waste-to-energy conversion can take care of disposables like:
+In order to reduce how much trash ends up in landfills, cities use waste-to-energy (W2E) processes.
+W2E changes solid waste into fuel through gasification, combustion, pyrolization, anaerobic digestion, and landfill gas recovery.
+W2E reduces emissions created by landfills.
+Companies performing W2E conversion can take care of disposables like:

 By using this method of waste management, smart cities can change how they create energy.
-When they use trash, it gives a new purpose to items that would otherwise decompose in an unsafe way.
+When trash is created, W2E gives a new purpose to items that would otherwise decompose in an unsafe way.